google/styleguide/pyguide.md

 decorator that is called with valid parameters should (as much as possible) be guaranteed to succeed in all cases.

-Decorators are a special case of "top level code" - see [main](#s3.17-main) for more discussion.
+Decorators are a special case of "top-level code" - see [main](#s3.17-main) for more discussion.

 Never use `staticmethod` unless forced to in order to integrate with an API defined in an existing library.
-Write a module level function instead.
+Write a module-level function instead.

 Use `classmethod` only when writing a named constructor, or a class-specific routine that modifies necessary global state such as a process-wide cache.